 What I love about SimplyProteinis that their products are affordable and you can find them at retailers such as Amazon, Bed, Bath, and Beyond, Shop Rite, and on their own site.

-If you decide to give them a try, I would love to know what you think!
+If you decide to give them a try and control sugar craving, I would love to know what you think!